 Why do cats have such a strong reaction to citrus?

-Cats have a biological aversion to citrus because it contains limonene and linalool.
-These compounds are toxic to their liver.
-Their intense reaction is a survival mechanism; their nose warns them of danger long before they can ingest something harmful.
+Cats have a biological aversion to citrus because it contains limonene and linalool, compounds their bodies process poorly.
+Their intense reaction is largely instinctive, warning them away before exposure reaches genuinely harmful levels.

 Is the smell of essential oils dangerous for cats?